Contributed By TMI Associates

 If a patent right has been exercised in an abusive manner (for example, when a patent right-holder who has made a declaration of FRAND subsequently claims for an injunction against a party who intends to be licensed under FRAND terms), a defendant may assert the defence of abuse of rights.

-If the defendant has practised a patented invention or made his or her preparation for such a practice at the time of the filing of the patent application, the defendant can claim "prior use" as a defence.
+If the defendant has practised a patented invention or made preparation for such practice at the time of the filing of the patent application, the defendant can claim "prior use" as a defence.

 If the patentee, when filing an application, makes assertions that exclude the technology that is to be included in the technical scope of a patented invention (based on the common meaning of the term being used), it is common for the technical scope of the patented invention to be construed in a limited manner as a result.

 Where the products in question were being assigned from a patentee or person who has legitimate rights, no patent infringement will be admitted, as the patent right will have been exhausted.

 In addition, the defendant may claim that their use of the patented invention was experimental and therefore beyond the scope of the patent right.